-Rob Goldstone is a British publicist who worked on behalf of Russian pop singer Emin Agalarov and his father, Russian oligarch Aras Agalarov.
+Russian oligarch Aras Agalarov.
 The Mueller report states that Goldstone represented Emin Agalarov from 2012 to 2016 and "facilitated the ongoing contact between the Trumps and the Agalarovs."
 Goldstone was instrumental in setting up the infamous June 9th, 2016 Trump Tower meeting, which he did explicitly on behalf of Emin Agalarov.
-The Mueller report notes that Goldstone "facilitated the ongoing contact between the Trumps and the Agalarovs," and this report considers him to be an intermediary working on behalf of Russia-linked operatives.
+The Mueller report notes that Goldstone "facilitated the ongoing contact between the Trumps and the Agalarov," and this report considers him to be an intermediary working on behalf of Russia-linked operatives.